 Defying the conventional wisdom and time frame of the supply chain in the fashion industry, Zara is a great example of an agile brand that is leveraging Millennials’ constant quest for newness and fresh designs.

-Zara is indeed able to design, produce and deliver a new line of clothing and have it on display in its stores worldwide in a mere two weeks; capitalising on a consumer experience centered on impulse purchases.
+Zara is indeed able to design, produce and deliver a new line of clothing and have it on display in its stores worldwide in a mere two weeks; capitalising on a consumer experience centred on impulse purchases.
 The fashion brand is also expert at utilising big data to optimise the design and style of its collections.

 Luxury brands are not expected to compromise on craftsmanship and their timeless value by cutting supply time frames to this extreme.
 But the model should spur conversations around the traditional approach to collections and high-end fashion seasonalities.